 - (f) Employee future benefits: - (i) The College and its employees make contributions to the College Pension and Municipal Pension Plans which are multi-employer joint trustee plans.
 These plans are defined benefit plans, providing a pension on retirement based on the member's age at retirement, length of service and highest earnings.
 Defined contribution plan accounting is applied because the assets and liabilities of the plan are not segregated by employer.
 Contributions are expensed as they become payable. - (ii) Sick leave benefits are also available to the College's employees.
 The costs of these benefits are actuarially determined based on length of service and best estimates of benefit usage, retirement ages and expected future salary and wage increases.
 The obligation under these benefit plans are accrued based on projected benefits as the employees render services necessary to earn the future benefits.
 Actuarial gains and losses are amortized over the expected employee average remaining service life.

-The accrued benefit obligation and the net periodic benefit cost were estimated by an actuarial valuation completed on March 31, 2021 with results extrapolated to March 31, 2022. - (iii) The College provides long-service and gratuity benefits to the employees.
+- (f) Employee future benefits (continued): - (iii) The College provides long-service and gratuity benefits to the employees.
 The costs of these benefits are actuarially determined based on length of service and best estimates of benefit usage, retirement ages and expected future salary and wage increases.
 The obligation under these benefit plans are accrued based on projected benefits as the employees render services necessary to earn the future benefits.
-Actuarial gains and losses are amortized over the expected employee average remaining service life. - The most recent valuation of the College's future employee benefits was estimated by an actuarial valuation completed on March 31, 2021 with results extrapolated to March 31, 2022. - (iv) Employees who are retiring at age 55 or over and who receive pension under the provisions of the Pension Act, receive a benefit where the College pays for the premiums of Group Life Insurance coverage in the amount of \$10,000 for a period of five years from the date of retirement.
-These benefits are recognized based on the net present value of the expected obligations.
-The accrued benefit obligation for retired employees was estimated by an actuarial valuation as at March 31, 2022. - (v) Certain College employees are entitled to the continuation of health and dental benefits while on disability leave.
+Actuarial gains and losses are amortized over the expected employee average remaining service life. - (iv) Employees who are retiring at age 55 or over and who receive pension under the provisions of the Pension Act, receive a benefit where the College pays for the premiums of Group Life Insurance coverage in the amount of \$10,000 for a period of 5-years from the date of retirement. - (v) Certain College employees are entitled to the continuation of health and dental benefits while on disability leave.
 The costs of insured benefits reflected in these financial statements are the employer's portion of the insurance premiums owed for coverage of employees during the period.

-The accrued benefit obligation for currently disabled employees was estimated by an actuarial valuation completed on March 31, 2021 with results extrapolated to March 31, 2022.
+The most recent valuation of the College's future employee benefits as described in (ii) to (v) was estimated by an actuarial valuation completed on March 31, 2021 with results extrapolated to March 31, 2023.